ScanMountGoat/xenoblade_blender/README.md

 Select the game version before importing for correct material texture assignments.

 ## Planned Features
-* Improved wimdo export
-* Exporting animations
+* Export animations
-* Better support for Xenoblade X models and maps
+* Import Xenoblade X maps
-* Improvements to import times and memory usage

 The goal of this addon is to provide import and export operations with good performance and minimal configuration.
 Quality of life features requiring more complex UI are better handled using traditional pure Python addons.